noam09/deluge-telegramer/README.md

 * Contact [@BotFather](https://telegram.me/BotFather) again to give your bot a profile photo, change its name, or add quick-access commands to your bot using `/setcommands`.

 **Categories:** You may also notice the Category fields in the Telegramer configuration panel.
 This is an optional feature which allows you to set pairs of Categories and matching Directories to which you would like to move torrent contents upon completion.
 For example, if you set `Category 1` to `Music` and `Directory 1` to `C:\Music` or `/home/user/Music`, your bot will prompt you to save in the `Music` category when you use the `/add` command to add a new torrent.
 Now the torrent you download will be moved to the appropriate directory when finished!
 Make sure the directories you set in the category configuration really exist, or else the categories won't show up as options when adding a new torrent.
+Alternatively, you may also enter a new or different directory to which you'd like to save files once they're finished downloading.
+Simply send your bot the directory path in quotes (e.g. `"/home/user/NewDirectory/"`).

 **Labels:**
 In addition to Categories, you can use the built-in Label plugin to label torrents using existing labels or by creating a new label.